3. Interactions of the dopaminergic brain areas.

 - 3.5.
 Dopamine and functional connectivity

-3. Interactions of dopaminergic brain areas
+3. Interactions of the dopaminergic brain areas

 It probably depends on which side of the brain the lesion occurs.
-The dopaminergic activity of subcortical regions apparently depends on the level of dopamine in the mPFC in the two cerebral hemispheres.
+The dopaminergic activity of subcortical regions apparently depends on the dopamine level in the mPFC in both cerebral hemispheres.
 Uncontrollable stress increased dopamine especially in the right cortex.
-Dopamine deficiency in the left or right PFC, mPFC, or anterior cingulate increased stress vulnerability.
-One study found increased stress-induced gastric ulcer formation from chronic cold stress in rats.10
+Dopamine deficiency in the left or right PFC, mPFC or ACC increased susceptibility to stress.
+One study found increased stress-induced gastric ulcer formation due to chronic cold stress in rats.10

 -

-Dopamine Deficiency
+Dopamine deficiency

 - In the right cortex caused10